 Have you recently got a sewing machine or been thinking about purchasing one?
-Perhaps you’ve got a machine languishing in the loft somewhere but just don’t know how to get started.
+Perhaps you’ve got a machine languishing in the loft somewhere but just don’t know where to begin.
 Our Introduction to Sewing Course is the perfect way to get started.
-We’ll get you feeling comfortable will your machine, learning the basics and stitching up so great beginner projects to built your confidence and learn new techniques.
+We’ll get you feeling comfortable will your machine, learning the basics and stitching up some great beginner projects to build your confidence and learn new techniques.
 Once you’ve completed this course, you could go on to complete our Introduction to Dressmaking Course, take one of our other beginner dressmaking, quilting or improver sewing classes.

 “What a fabulous class.
 Confidence boosting and life long skills achieved with the added bonus of tea and cakes.
 100% recommend”.

 “The classes at Sewisfaction are fantastic, great tutors and a lovely modern sewing room to work in.
 I just can’t wait for Thursday evenings for my sewing class, I never knew sewing could be so much fun!”